pustotnik/curriculum-vitae/src/alexander-magola.md

 :   **Software Developer** at Komsomolsk-on-Amur State Technical University ([KnASTU](https://knastu.ru/))

-    I was a postgraduate in KnASTU and had a task to develop a calculation program of stress-strain state of solid materials with cracks based on boundary element method.
+    I was a postgraduate in KnASTU and had a task to develop a calculation program of stress-strain state of solid materials with cracks based on the boundary element method.
-    This project was part of my PhD thesis.
+    This project was a part of my PhD thesis.

     - **_Tools and technologies_**: MS Visual C++, MFC, STL, Win32 API